No left-leaning outlet covered the state of exception in this cluster, missing civil liberties critique

 3 verified sources

 President Daniel Noboa issued reforms to the regulations of the Public Procurement Law, aiming to strengthen transparency in government contracts.
-Several media outlets covered the executive decree.
+Various media outlets covered the executive decree.

 Context: Public procurement reform is critical in Ecuador, where corruption in government contracts has been a persistent problem and a driver of public distrust in institutions.

-🔎 Why it matters: Noboa's public procurement reform signals an anti-corruption push, but the absence of left coverage means potential critiques remain unexplored.
+🔎 Why it matters: Noboa's public procurement reform signals an anti-corruption push, but the absence of left-wing coverage means potential criticisms remain unexplored.

 Only right-leaning sports coverage; left and center outlets did not cover this sports story